-In this post, we are going to provide you with our brief and reliable explanation in terms of operating a forklift.
+In this post, we will provide you with our brief and reliable explanation in terms of operating a forklift.
 If you are the type of person who wants to learn some basic ways on how to drive a forklift, we will ensure that this article is your best point to start.

-Right after reading this post, we recommend you to have extensive training for forklift operation, which will include a demonstration from an expert operator of forklift, practice a forklift driving all by yourself, and skill demonstration for forklift operation that will be given to you by your instructor.
+Right after reading this post, we recommend you have extensive training for forklift operation, including a demonstration from an expert operator of forklift, practice a forklift driving all by yourself, and skill demonstration for forklift operation that will be given to you by your instructor.

 But, as we mentioned a while ago, if you are searching for a helpful and great 101-level introduction in terms of operating a forklift, then rest assured that you will have a reliable and helpful guide.

-Before we jump into the main idea of this article, we are going to give you the instructions of operating or driving a forklift in three different areas.
+Before we jump into the main idea of this article, we will give you the instructions for operating or driving a forklift in three different areas.
 These areas include;

 - Pre-operation (this section includes the pre-operation inspections)

 - Maneuvering and traveling operation of the forklift

 - Accommodating heavy loads while driving the forklift

 As you can see in the three sections we have mentioned above; we will provide you manageable instructions on each of the sections.
 The instructions that we will give you include the smaller activities that are included in the process of learning forklift driving.